 First, blow bubbles and tell your kids to pop as many as they can.
 After a few minutes, change the rules.
 Now they need to display self-control and not pop any of the bubbles.
 Instead, watch the bubbles float by or pop on the floor.
 This may be hard for them to do at first, but self-control takes practice.

 Kids love this simple exercise and it gives them a concrete understanding of what self-control looks and feels like.
+Self-control is a great executive functioning skill and will help in all areas of their learning journey.

 #4 Draw it out: